jxai/lean-conky-config/README.md

 { "<component>", [<arg1>, <arg2>, ...] },
 ```

-If no arguments are needed, the above can be simplified to a string entry:
+If no arguments are required, the entry can just be a string:

 ```
 "<component>",